• Home

 In honor of American Eagle Day we begin with a discussion about how the bald eagle became part of the Great Seal of the United States, and how its extinction was averted.
 Bald eagle populations are now strong.
 Plus, know which products contain xylitol, and why dogs must not eat them!
 Then, Lori continues with […]

-Filed Under: 2018 Show Archive, Dogs, Eagles, General Information, Veterinary topics Tagged With: Dogs, Eagles, veterinary
+Filed Under: 2018 Show Archive, Dogs, Eagles, General Information, Veterinary topics Tagged With: Eagles, veterinary, Dogs

 Animals Today June 23, 2018: Try a plant-based diet!
 Heartworm update.
 Helping the pets of homeless people.
 So you think you know about sharks?